persho/pyramid_bimt/docs/conventions.rst

 * Travis build artifacts (such as robot-framework screenshots)
 * Generated HTML files of per-project Sphinx docs for docs.niteoweb.com
 * eBooks for docs.niteoweb.com
-* archive of Papertrail logs for each Heroku-based project
+* Archive of Papertrail logs for each Heroku-based project
-* archive of PostgreSQL dumps for each Heroku-based project
+* Archive of PostgreSQL dumps for each Heroku-based project
-* builds & releases of whatever cannot be release as a Python egg and uploaded to pypi.niteoweb.com
+* Builds & releases of whatever cannot be released as a Python egg and uploaded to pypi.niteoweb.com